greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 -   The `_postgis_index_extent` function is not supported on Greenplum Database 6 due to its dependence on spatial index operations.
 -   The `<->` operator \(`geometry <-> geometry`\) returns the centroid/centroid distance for Greenplum Database 6.
--   The following PostGIS functions are not currently supported because Greenplum PostGIS is compiled with Geos 3.4.2:
-    -   ST\_Subdivide
-    -   ​ST\_ClipByBox2D
-    -   ST\_VoronoiLines
-    -   ST\_VoronoiPolygons
 -   The TIGER geocoder extension is supported.
 However, upgrading the TIGER geocoder extension is not supported.
 -   The `standardize_address()` function uses `lex`, `gaz` or `rules` tables as parameters.
 If you are using tables apart from `us_lex`, `us_gaz` or `us_rules`, you should create them with the distribution policy `DISTRIBUTED REPLICATED` to work for Greenplum.